-We will need to see and copy your original UK passport or UK birth certificate or have sight of your passport and share code to enable us to check your right to work in the UK status for non-UK nationals.
+You will need to visit West Suffolk House, Western Way, Bury St Edmunds, IP33 3YU as we will need to see and copy your original UK passport or UK birth certificate or have sight of your passport and share code to enable us to check your right to work in the UK status for non-UK nationals.
 You will also be required to provide an original document showing your name and National Insurance number.
 No offer of employment will be made without sight of these documents.
 These documents are required under the Prevention of Illegal Working, Immigration, Asylum and Nationality Act 2006.

 Information we'll hold about you

 We will keep information about you for electoral recruitment purposes.
 To find out how we store your personal data, please read our privacy information.